scarlinj/Challenge_20-React-Portfolio/Module_9_Challenge_2/README.md

 <a name="credits"></a>
 ## Credits

-This project was developed as part of a Web Development program through UC Berkeley and Trilogy.
+This project was developed as part of a Web Development program through UC Berkeley.

 ---